 PTSD is a Natural Part of Healing From Trauma

 So what is this thing?
 This post traumatic stress?
 What causes it?
 Judy Crane, a therapist in Florida in the U.S. describes the trauma that causes post traumatic stress in this way:

 Trauma is… “Anything less than nurturing.

 vision of yourself and your place in the world.” ~ Judy Crane

 In PTSD we are shocked, afraid, scared to death, sad, confused, wanting to die, crying all the time.
-Alone, no one understands, heavy, dark, overwhelmed, super stressed.
-Grief stricken, wondering why this happened.
-Thinking its our fault.
-Wondering if we’ll ever smile again.
-Ever love again.
+We feel alone, or want to isolate ourselves, we find no one understands, we feel heavy, dark, overwhelmed, super stressed, grief stricken and wondering why this happened.
+Thinking it’s our fault, wondering if we’ll ever smile again, ever love again.
 Wondering how to get from broken to normal.
 Wanting our life back.
 There is no other way a person can feel after a collision and entanglement with a sociopath.
 This is what they do – and they love it.
 They’re born with an abnormal brain that clashes profoundly with our emotional brain.

 Healing Comes in Stages – Time is On Our Side

 The recovery of true love scam comes in stages.
 Patience and self-love are necessary.
 Spending time only with those who truly love us is a part of the cure.
 Establishing and maintaining no contact with the con artist who hijacked our lives is essential.
 There is without a doubt hope after a sociopath or a narcissist.

 the recommended healing could be so wrong it makes more damage.